columbia/pickleball/evaluation/README.md

 $ mv models-list-abdridged.txt models-list.txt
 ```

-**Note:** if you use the benign-abridged models, please ensure that you rename the
+**Note:** if you use the benign-abridged models, ensure that you rename the
 `models-list-abridged.txt` file to `models-list.txt`.

-### 3. In the PickleBall repository root, create a `.env` file that sets the following
+### 3. In the PickleBall repository root, create a `.env` file that sets the following environment variables:
-environment variables:

 ```
 BENIGN_MODELS=<path to benign models directory (e.g., ~/models/benign)>